Home energy storage: A characterization of potential adopters in Germany

-The growing share of renewable energies and the ensuing fluctuations in electricity supply make more flexible electricity demand increasingly important – and the balancing of local distribution networks ever more complex.
-Domestic energy storage units pose a promising option to meet these challenges by fostering grid-stabilising self-supply.
-Therefore, understanding the determinants of investment decisions regarding electricity storage is essential to conceptualise and enable targeted measures to foster their diffusion.
-This paper presents an in-depth analysis of socio-demographic, motivational and psychological factors as well as product characteristics and barriers that affect the willingness to adopt domestic energy storage units.
-Our study is based on a selective sample focused on solar panel owners as the main energy storage target group and is thus tailored to gain detailed insight on factors influencing and shaping the investment decision.
-The data was collected during a pilot project connecting domestic energy storage units to form a virtual mass storage which participates in the German balancing market.
-Using correlation-based single linkage clustering, we identify four distinct types of storage consumers, namely finance-oriented, security-oriented, idealistic and multilaterally oriented households.
-The results of random forest analysis further reveal that investment motives and the willingness to invest vary among the different types.
-Our findings emphasise that segment-specific marketing and policy strategies are needed to foster energy storage adoption to pave the way for a sustainable energy system.
+Home energy storage (HES) poses a promising option to foster flexible electricity demand and grid-stabilising self-supply.
+Understanding the characteristics of potential storage adopters and their motives for adopting is essential to enable targeted measures to promote diffusion.
+This paper presents an in-depth analysis of motivational and psychological factors as well as product characteristics that affect the willingness to adopt domestic energy storage.
+Based on a selective sample of solar panel owners as the main energy storage target group, we find that potential adopters differ systematically in their evaluation of economic and non-economic characteristics of home energy storage.
+Using correlation-based average linkage clustering, we identify four distinct types of storage adopters: finance-oriented, independence-oriented, idealistic and multilaterally oriented households.
+Our findings emphasise that segment-specific policy strategies and support mechanisms are needed to stimulate HES adoption to pave the way for a sustainable energy system.

-Keywords: Energy storage, Consumer segmentation, Adoption Decision, Random Forests, Innovation diffusion
+Keywords: Energy storage, Consumer segmentation, Adoption decision, Innovation diffusion

 Suggested Citation: Suggested Citation